texfaq/texfaq.github.io/FAQ-ltxcmds.md

           \ttfamily \check@icl #1\check@icr
     \expandafter \egroup \fi .
 ```
-Note that the command name that is protected is the ''base'' command,
+Note that the command name that is protected is the "base" command,
 with a space appended.
 This is cryptically visible, in a couple of
 places above.
 (Again, the output has been sanitised.)